practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

  BUT we can make it function like this using 2 AND gates.

-Logic to block simaltanious HIGH ? - This can be handled by supervisor.
+Logic to block simaltanious HIGH ? - This can be handled by supervisor.  [x] Implemented

 5. at the moment, each subsystem is enabled/disabled by supervisor individually, should there just be 1 master enable/disable to save pins?
- - eather way I think shift register will be needed.
+ - eather way I think shift register will be needed. - Solved [x]

+7. Shift Register: http://ediy.com.my/blog/item/114-using-hef4094-shift-registers-with-arduino 4094
+https://www.ti.com/lit/ds/symlink/cd74hc4094.pdf

+Example sketch written for shift registers, making them as easy to access as arduino digital pins. given descriptive names D14 - D22 [x] Done

+#TODO 25/04/2022

+1. All output pins from Nano IoT Mirrored to Raw MCUs [x]

+2. Test Optical Encoder. [x]  Done - working Index pin does not seem required but left wired incase future use

+3. Check logic gates usage - make sure packages assigned correctly

+4 Xtal

+3. Purpose of Line receiver - datasheet for some encoder devices specify this - hmm maybe still an issue, could use additional buffers - Moved to later todo
 6. Line driver for optical encoder.

+7. Got rid of Limit Switch 3 to give option to have all shiftregister pins go to IO pins instead [x]

+8. Hook Up final lines from student to logic map

+9. Prog Header for Student - also look at USB natve

+10 Student Xtals

+11 Super Xtals

 FINAL CHECKS:
  - Liase with Tim to make sure pin defintions are suitable for tasks, no unforseen errors with pin assignments.
  - Suitability of analog buffers - can be tested?
  - suitability of digital buffers

-7. Shift Register: http://ediy.com.my/blog/item/114-using-hef4094-shift-registers-with-arduino 4094
-https://www.ti.com/lit/ds/symlink/cd74hc4094.pdf

-Example sketch written for shift registers, making them as easy to access as arduino digital pins. given descriptive names D14 - D22

 ## Devolved Requirements